-Solar Battery Rebate
+Solar Battery Loan

 Solar Hot Water Rebate

 In addition to these solar-specific rebates, the state government also offers subsidies for electric vehicle owners and low-income and vulnerable households looking to improve their home heating and cooling.
-To check your eligibility for any of these rebates, please visit the Solar Vic government website.
+To check your eligibility for any of these rebates, please visit the Solar VIC government website.

 QLD Solar Rebates